life of zebras in lake mburo

 Fun and Amazing Interesting Facts about Zebras

-With a unique identification of their black and white striped bodies, this makes zebras very beautiful animals.
+With a unique identification of their black and white striped bodies, this makes zebras are very beautiful animals.

-Like humans have different fingerprints for each individual, no zebras share the same strip patterns with any other and they are very social animals that stay in small groups to larger groups called herds.
+Like humans have different fingerprints for each individual, no zebras share the same strip patterns with any other, and they are very social animals that stay in small groups to larger groups called herds.

-Zebras are closely related to horses but they’re not of the same species.
-However they are in the same family called “Equidae” and they can even breed with each other.
+Zebras are closely related to horses, but they’re not of the same species.
+However, they are in the same family called “Equidae” and they can even breed with each other.

 Fun and Amazing Interesting Facts about Zebras